5satoshi/webapp/docs/routing-analysis.md

     - **Explanatory Text**: Provides further context on interpreting the chart (higher percentage is better, fluctuations indicate network/fee changes).
 - **Selected Node's Rank (Last [Period])**:
     - **Title**: "[Selected Node's Display Name]'s Rank (Last [Selected Period Label])"
-    - **Description**: Explains that these cards show the selected node's current network rank for different payment sizes compared to the start of the selected period.
+    - **Description**: Explains that these cards show the selected node's current network rank for different payment sizes compared to the start of the selected period, fetched via API.
 Lower rank is better.
     - **Rank Cards (KeyMetricCard style)**: Three cards are displayed:
         - **Micro Rank**: Current rank for micro payments, with change from the start of the period.
         - **Common Rank**: Current rank for common payments, with change.